tillitis/tkey-verification/README.md

 signing.
 Note that these tags per public key are independent from and can be different from the tag used for device signing.

-A test file is provided in `test-vendor-signing-pubkeys.txt`.
+A test vendor key is provided in in the `internal/data/data.go`.
 It contains the default public key of our QEMU machine, which is generated when running verisigner v0.0.3.